 Old Dillon Reservoir:

 To access the trails at the Old Dillon Reservoir, travel east on Dillon Dam Road for approximately 1.4 miles.
-On the left, just past Heaton Bay Campground there is a sign slightly off the road.
+On the left, just past Heaton Bay Campground, there is a sign slightly off the road.
 Turn in and park in the designated spaces.
-The .75 mile trail begins at an elevation of 9,066 feet and ends at an elevation of 9,193 feet, with a highest elevation of 9,203 feet.
+The .75 mile trail begins at an elevation of 9,066 feet and ends at an elevation of 9,193 feet, with the highest elevation of 9,203 feet.
 The elevation gain is +127 feet.
 The trail difficulty is rated EASY.
-This trail is used for multiple activities, including hiking, mountain biking, snowshoeing and nordic skiing so please respect other users.
+This trail is used for multiple activities, including hiking, mountain biking, snowshoeing and Nordic skiing so please respect other users.

 The Old Dillon Reservoir was built in the 1930s to supply water to the original town of Dillon, which is now covered by the Lake Dillon Reservoir.
 Water is supplied to the old reservoir via a diversion ditch out of Salt Lick Creek, above what is now I-70.
 The Old Dillon Reservoir is partially surrounded by lodgepole pines and willows, offering protection from the wind and sun.
 The protected environment allows for calm waters and provides good fishing opportunities in a relatively isolated location.

 For more information, trail highlights and a map of the area, please contact the Dillon Ranger District at (970) 468-5100 or visit www.dillonrangerdistrict.com.